The prohibitions of the TPNW

 (g) Allow any stationing, installation or deployment of any nuclear weapons or other nuclear explosive devices in its territory or at any place under its jurisdiction or control.

 The prohibitions of the TPNW are contained in Article 1 of the Treaty.
-In the following sections, the Nuclear Weapons Ban Monitor sets out interpretations of each of the prohibitions and evaluates the extent to which all states—regardless of whether they have consented to be bound by the Treaty—acted in accordance with them in 2022.
-On the basis of their policies and practices, states parties and signatories are categorised as either ‘compliant’ or ‘not compliant’, whereas states not party are categorised as either ‘compatible’ or ‘not compatible’.
-Where a state has been assessed to be ‘of concern’, this means that worrying developments in the state warrant close attention.
-The conclusion of the assessments for each respective state can be found in the state profiles in this report.
+The Nuclear Weapons Ban Monitor sets out interpretations of each of the prohibitions and assesses whether each of the 197 states that can adhere to the TPNW—regardless of whether it has consented to be bound by the Treaty—acts in accordance with its prohibitions.
+On the basis of their policies and practices, states parties and signatories are categorised as either ‘compliant’ or ‘noncompliant’, whereas non-parties are categorised as either ‘compatible’ or ‘non-compatible’.
+Where a state has been assessed to be ‘of concern’, this means that worrying developments in the state warrant close attention as a possible breach of the standards is on the horizon.

-Every state may lawfully sign and ratify the TPNW, but the 57 states not yet party whose conduct is fully compatible with all of the prohibitions can adhere to the Treaty knowing that they meet its demands without making any changes to their existing policies and practices.
-The 44 states listed in Figure 6 above that engaged in conduct in 2022 which is not compatible with one or more of the prohibitions would have to make varying degrees of changes to their existing policies and practices to enable compliance.
+Every state may lawfully sign and ratify the TPNW, but those 53 states not yet party whose conduct is fully compatible with all of the prohibitions can adhere to the Treaty in the knowledge that they already meet its obligations without the need to change existing policies and practices.

 The TPNW does not explicitly prohibit or even mention ‘nuclear deterrence’.
 The reason for this is that deterrence is not a specific act or behaviour, but a psychological state that may or may not exist inside an adversary’s head.
 However, the TPNW prohibits a range of specific actions that are typically performed with the aim of fostering deterrence, including possessing nuclear weapons, hosting nuclear weapons, threatening to use nuclear weapons, or assisting or encouraging other states to engage in such behaviour.
 Crucially, these behaviours are prohibited irrespective of whether they succeed in fostering ‘deterrence’ in the minds of potential adversaries.